OxWearables/RMLHDS/_posts/2023-03-01-annotation.md

 # 1. Creating a schema
 In order to annotate each image taken by the camera, we need a set of annotations to choose from.
 This set of possible annotations is called the annotation schema.
 For detailed annotations of physical activity, we tend to use the [compenidum of physical activity](https://sites.google.com/site/compendiumofphysicalactivities/Activity-Categories?authuser=0) to inform our annotation schema.

 However, we are going to let you come up with your own annotations.
-In order to do this, you are going to edit the `your_schema.csv` file under `browser/data`.
+In order to do this, you are going to edit the `my_schema.csv` file under `browser/data`.
 You can edit this file within any tabular data editor, such as Microsoft Excel, or even just TextEdit.
 Each annotation needs to be on a new line.
 You will notice that we have already included the annotations: bicycling, mixed, sleep, sit-stand, vehicle, and walking.
 We suggest you keep these annotations and add additional ones, perhaps clarifying certain activities, or describing activities not included in the provided annotations.

 > Discuss what makes a good annotation schema.
 Should each image be uniquely described by a single label, or should multiple labels apply to each image?